sferik/t-ruby/README.md

 [gittip]: https://www.gittip.com/sferik/

 #### A command-line power tool for Twitter.
-The CLI takes syntactic cues from the [Twitter SMS commands][sms], however it offers vastly more commands and capabilities than are available via SMS.
+The CLI takes syntactic cues from the [Twitter SMS commands][sms], but it offers vastly more commands and capabilities than are available via SMS.

 [sms]: https://support.twitter.com/articles/14020-twitter-sms-command